 We recently published a post on how to migrate WordPress hosting, but for many users migrating WordPress hosting is a technically challenging process.

 Most bloggers who initially used inexpensive hosting or shared hosting when they started blogging (as we advised here), may now have reached a level of success which calls for more advanced hosting.
-However, due to a lack of technical knowledge, they continue to rely on free or cheap hosting which may present issues in terms of a lack of advanced resources or frequent downtime.
+However, due to a lack of technical knowledge, they continue to rely on free or cheap hosting which may present issues regarding a lack of advanced resources or frequent downtime.

 Hostgator allows free migration for your main domain.
 It does not matter if it is a WordPress blog or a static website, they will migrate your blog for free.